Andryushik/andryushik/README.md

 - 🧠  Just graduated from [HackYourFuture](https://www.hackyourfuture.net/)
 - 🔭  Currently working on an e-commerce project
 - 📖  Currently studying NEXT.js and TypeScript
-- ⚡  Fun fact: I'm a junior 🐣
 - 🤝  I'm open to collaborating on interesting projects as a developer
 - 📫  How to reach me: [a.g.popov@hotmail.com](mailto:a.g.popov@hotmail.com?subject=[GitHub]%20Andryushik)
 - 💟  Hobbies: 🏃🏼‍♂️ jogging, 🛫 travelling, 🖨️ 3d printing.